dmorse/pscfpp/README.md

 All three PSCF programs are designed to treat an incompressible mixture containing any number of block polymer, homopolymer and small molecule (point-like) solvent molecular species.
-All polymer species are treated using the standard Gaussian model of polymer conformations as continuous random walks.
+Polymer species may be modelled using either the standard Gaussian model of polymer conformations as continuous random walks or (in pscf_pc and pscf_pg) using a discrete bead-spring model with harmonic springs.

-Features for both SCFT and FTS (all programs):
+Features relevant to both SCFT and PS-FTS (all programs):

-  - Ability to treat mixtures of any number of block polymer and solvent species.

-  - Ability to treat acyclic branched block polymers of arbitrary topology, in addition to linear polymers
+  - Ability to treat acyclic branched block polymers

   - Ability to use canonical, grand-canonical or mixed statistical
     ensembles: Users may specify either a volume fraction or a chemical